Yerba Mansa

 HABITAT:

 Yerba Mansa is a halophyte - a plant that prefers salty, brackish, or alkaline environments.
 It colonizes soils that are so full of salt, gypsum, and lime that few other plants can survive.
-As the plants use soil alkalis and accumulate layers of dead leaves, they alter the soil chemistry.
-The soil becomes neutralized and enriched in organic matter, making it more hospitable for seedlings of wetland shrubs.
-Yerba Mansa responds favorably to the fires which are a natural part of its ecosystem.
-The thick roots survive in the wet soil, and bare ground covered in alkaline wood ashes provides an ideal environment for the plant to spread very quickly.
+As the plants accumulate layers of dead leaves, the soil becomes neutralized and enriched in organic matter, making it more hospitable for seedlings of wetland shrubs.
+Yerba Mansa responds favorably to fire.
+The thick roots survive in the wet soil, and bare ground covered in alkaline wood ashes provides an ideal environment for the plant to spread.

 MEDICINAL USE: